trevorbox/service-mesh-patterns/multi-cluster-trust/README.md

 ### Deploy the Service Mesh Operators (if not already installed)

+This will install all operators as noted in [installing-ossm](https://docs.openshift.com/container-platform/4.6/service_mesh/v1x/installing-ossm.html)

-> Note: set the channel variable to match your OCP version in values.yaml.
+> Note: set the channel variable to match your OCP version in helm/operators/values.yaml.
 Default is set to 4.6.

 ```sh
 helm upgrade -i service-mesh-operators helm/operators -n openshift-operators